 Chuckie: I don't know, Tommy.
 You wanna end up a blob of applesauce?!

 : Oh daddy, you're silly.
 I can't be in trouble, I'm Angelica!
 Your only daughter, your princess, your cupcake!
 Your little tax shelter!
 (Smash Cut to Angelica's room) Drew

 Didi: Stu, you'll never guess who's coming to dinner!

-Chas' recap of Chuckie's first visit to the barber: "And after he smeared the industrial strength cologne and got into the barrel of hair, he knocked over a tub of lather, skidded into a shelf of shampoo, and snapped a cardboard cut-out of Crew Cut the Clown right in half.
+- Chaz's recap of Chuckie's first visit to the barber: "And after he smeared the industrial strength cologne and got into the barrel of hair, he knocked over a tub of lather, skidded into a shelf of shampoo, and snapped a cardboard cut-out of Crew Cut the Clown right in half.
 I've never been so humiliated in all my life."

-- Another hilarious part of the same episode: Chas claims he's never been so humiliated.
-Cue Stu and Didi naming instances where he has in fact been that humiliated, with Chas looking back and forth between them as if at a tennis match, until he screams, "Okay, okay, I exaggerated!"
+- Another hilarious part of the same episode: Chaz claims he's never been so humiliated.
+Cue Stu and Didi naming instances where he has in fact been that humiliated, with Chaz looking back and forth between them as if at a tennis match, until he screams, "Okay, okay, I exaggerated!"